voxpupuli/puppet-prometheus/REFERENCE.md

 ### <a name="prometheus--node_exporter_textfile"></a>`prometheus::node_exporter_textfile`

-This module manages text file based metrics for node_exporter and a systemd timer for updating values if they are not static.
+Manages text file metrics for node_exporter & a systemd timer (if systemd is used), scripts are always created & managed.
-If `prometheus::server::init_style` is not set to `systemd` no timer will be created, however scripts will still be created and managed.

 ### Parameters